d4nish1234/automate-user-simulation/README.md

 1. Clone this project locally
 2. Invoke "mvn clean install"
-3. Inside target/classes Extract setup.properties from automateUserSimulation-x.x.x.jar and place it in the location of the placed jar
+3. Inside target/classes Extract setup.properties and demo_setup.properties from automateUserSimulation-x.x.x.jar and place it in the location of the placed jar
-4. Open command prompt (ensure you have java 8 jre) and type java -jar automateUserSimulation.jar
+4. Open command prompt (ensure you have java 8 jre) and run java -jar automateUserSimulation.jar -demo to see a demo
+5. Modify steps in setup.properties to start scripting!
-5. Keep command prompt close as to stop the program anytime, you will need to navigate to cmd prompt and press ctrl+c.
+6. Keep command prompt near you and in order to terminate the program you will need to select the command prompt and press ctrl+c to kill.
 There is no kill command at the moment

 ## 4.0 SETUP.PROPERTIES